gmarseglia/sdcc-mini/README.md

 The client is a simple as it gets and it's complelty obvious of the underlying architecture.

 The client only acts as gRpc client toward the front component of the server.

+# More

+## Develop branch

+The develop branch contains some .sh scripts to run multiple clients and workers.